TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/03_lesson/do_now.md

 <br><br><br>

 2. The 2018 Memorial Day holiday is observed on Monday, May 28, which makes it a long-weekend day.
-Write a new line of code that adds May 28th to the `May 2018` list, so that its value becomes
+Write a new line of code that adds May 28th to the list associated with
+   `'May 2018'`, so that its value becomes
    `[5, 6, 12, 13, 19, 20, 26, 27, 28]`.